 Alike Media

-It’s still the thick of winter where Loida Nicolas Lewis, attorney-at-law, entrepreneur, historian, and media practitioner is now, in the United States’ East Coast, 13 hours behind Manila Time, where summer now peeks around come noontime.
+It’s still winter on the East Coast, 13 hours behind Manila Time, where summer now peeks around come noontime.

-A snowstorm kept Lewis home, and she used the time to catch up on her “journaling backlog,” testifying to how important the act is to her.
-Aside from this, she also makes time each day to pray, and if it’s Sunday, then hear mass and take communion.
-Zazen, or Zen meditation, rounds out the routine.
+A snowstorm kept Loida home, and she used the time to catch up on her “journaling backlog,” a discipline she maintains daily.
+She also makes time each day to pray and practice Zen meditation, and if it’s Sunday, hear mass and take communion.

-Even when in other time zones, and other seasons, “snow shovel or leaf litter,” she tries her to best to maintain her morning routine, which grounds her.
-“You have these emotions all over the place, and after these practices, they’re sorted out.
-Like clutter now organized,” she says of her mornings.
+Even when in other time zones, and regardless of season, she maintains her morning routine.
+“You have these emotions all over the place, and after these practices, they’re sorted out,” is how she describes her practice.

 The calm in the storm